Creative expression. a young graffiti artist painting a design on a wall

 Visual Arts

-Visual arts careers for autistic people provide a way for them to express themselves creatively and see it come together into something tangible.
-These careers often require specialized equipment or materials that don’t match up with typical job openings—but there are always exceptions !
-As long as your skills match what employers are looking for , there is hope for a career in visual arts!
+Visual arts careers for people on the Autism spectrum provide a way for them to express themselves creatively and see it come together into something tangible.
+These careers often require specialized equipment or materials that don’t match up with typical job openings.
+But there are always exceptions!
+As long as your skills match what employers are looking for, there is hope for a career in visual arts!

 Writing

-Writing is another type of visual art that many autistic people excel at—and many employers will want these skills even if they don’t specifically advertise them on their job listings!
+Autistic people are often good at writing, which in itself is a type of art.
+Even if a job posting doesn’t mention it, employers still appreciate good writing skills.
 There are many different types of writing careers that you can pursue as an autistic person—from journalism to fiction writing and poetry.

-While some jobs require specific knowledge about writing styles used in different cultures around the world (such as The Economist), there are also many writing jobs where employers are looking for someone who can write well regardless of any cultural biases!
+Some jobs require knowledge about writing styles used in different cultures, but there are also many writing jobs where employers value good writing regardless of cultural biases!
 Even if your work doesn’t have an exact name, finding jobs is much easier than learning new skills—so keep trying!

 Music

-Music can be an extremely powerful way for an autistic person to express himself creatively—especially music therapy and music composition.
-Both fields require advanced skills in music theory and composition—which is what makes these fields so attractive for autistic people who want jobs that allow them to use their creativity without limits!
+Music can be an extremely powerful way for an autistic person to express themselves creatively—especially music therapy and music composition.
+Both fields require advanced skills in music theory and composition – which is what makes these fields so attractive to autistic people who want jobs that allow them to use their creativity without limits!

 Design

-However, design jobs aren’t limited just to designers—there are also positions for web designers who create websites using HTML5 markup language; graphic designers who create logos, labels, newsletters, posters and more; and interior designers who design furniture and décor for interiors!
+Design jobs go beyond just designing.
+There are also jobs for web designers who use HTML5 to create websites, logo and graphic design, and interior designers who create furniture and décor for indoor spaces.

 Preparation For Creative Careers